MaryRinaldi/codeOp-feature-exts-project/README.md

 ### Not presently-possible functionality (but possible to do)

-- Provide other guardians access to only speciifc views
+- Provide other guardians access to only specific views
 - Edit child details
 - Add information on your child's school, teacher, doctor, diet, etc.
 - Scheduling